sheillanjoroge/Pizza-Inn/README.md

 git clone
 cd /Pizza Inn
 ### Known Bugs
-There are no known bugs, if any, please contact the below details.
+There are no known bugs, if any, please contact the below contact details.

 ## Technologies Used
 HTML